William Hague: Leader of the House of Commons and retirement

 Once Hague had formally declared his intention not to seek re-election as MP for Richmond at the forthcoming 2015 general election, he told David Cameron he would be standing down as Foreign Secretary.
 Cameron instigated a Cabinet reshuffle whereby Hague became Leader of the House of Commons.
 Hague remained as Cameron's "de facto political deputy", retained his membership of the National Security Council and played a lead role in reaching out to voters in the North of England in the run up to the general election.

 In a surprise motion on his last day in the House of Commons, Hague moved to make the election for Speaker in the next parliament a secret ballot, in what was seen as an effort to oust the incumbent John Bercow for lacking the neutrality expected of a Speaker of the House.
 Charles Walker, Conservative MP for Broxbourne, Chairman of the Procedure Committee and responsible for Speaker elections, stated that he had written a report about such an idea "years ago" and despite speaking with Hague and Michael Gove earlier that week, neither had told him of any such move.
 A visibly emotional Walker told the House, "I have been played as a fool.
 When I go home tonight, I will look in the mirror and see an honourable fool looking back at me.
 I would much rather be an honourable fool, in this and any other matter, than a clever man."
-Walker received a standing ovation, mainly from the Labour benches, whilst the Government lost its parliamentary motion by 228 to 202 votes.
-During the debate the future Father of the House, Gerald Kaufman, denounced Hague, saying: "Is the right hon.
+Walker received a standing ovation, mainly from the Labour benches, while the Government lost its parliamentary motion by 228 to 202 votes.
+During the debate, Labour MP Gerald Kaufman denounced Hague, saying: "Is the right hon.
 Gentleman aware that this grubby decision is what he personally will be remembered for?
 After a distinguished career in the House of Commons, both as a leader of a party and as a senior Cabinet Minister, he has now descended to squalor in the final days of the Parliament."

-He was succeeded as MP for Richmond (Yorks) by future Chancellor of the Exchequer and future Prime Minister Rishi Sunak.
+He was succeeded as MP for Richmond (Yorks) by future Chancellor of the Exchequer, future Prime Minister, and future Leader of the Opposition Rishi Sunak.

 In retirement

 On 9 October 2015, Hague was created Baron Hague of Richmond, of Richmond in the County of North Yorkshire.

-In August 2020, Hague endorsed Joe Biden for U.S. president over incumbent Donald Trump, arguing that a Biden victory was in the UK's interest.
+In August 2020, Hague endorsed Joe Biden for US president over incumbent Donald Trump, arguing that a Biden victory was in the UK's interest.
+In 2025, Hague became the honorary patron of GEMS School of Research and Innovation in Dubai, the United Arab Emirates.